ResetXPDR/MSFS_AutoFPS/README.md

 - **nVidia FG (native, FG mod or MFG)**
   - Activated via MSFS graphics settings or FG mod.
   - MFG is now auto detected if DLSS FG 3X or greater set within MSFS settings.
+  - Dynamic FG should also be detected when set within MSFS settings.
   - Autodetected by AutoFPS but only active when MSFS is the focused window.
   - FG becomes inactive when MSFS loses focus (driver-level behavior).
   - Use app’s “On Top” option to ensure MSFS maintains focus.